$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Overconvergent cohomology and partial nearly finite slope families

 \subsection{Etaleness at non-critical points}

-Our main interest lies not with interior cohomology but with compactly supported cohomology, which is not supported in middle degree.
-To account for this, as well as the parallel weight 2 case of interior cohomology, we will localize at the maximal ideal $\mathfrak{m}_{\widetilde{\pi}}$ (see \eqref{eq:mpi-tilde}) to obtain etaleness at non-critical points in both full and partial $p$-adic families.
+Our main interest lies with compactly supported cohomology, which is not supported in middle degree.
+To account for this, we will localize at the maximal ideal defined by $\widetilde{\pi}$ and will obtain etaleness at non-critical points in both full and partial $p$-adic families.